SAEONData/nex-gddp-sa-tools/README.md

 This project computes a range of rainfall and temperature indices from NASA NEX-GDDP-CMIP6 downscaled climate data for South Africa.

+For each index, you can plot:
+- **Absolute values** (climatology)
-For each index, you can plot **absolute values** (climatology) or **anomalies** (change relative to a baseline period).
+- **Anomalies** (change relative to a baseline period)

 ---

-### Quick Guide
+### Colour Reference & Interpretation Guide

-We’ve found that people often struggle to interpret colour scales in climate plots — particularly for anomaly maps where the “meaning” of red or blue can flip depending on the variable.
+We’ve observed that:
+- The same colour can imply opposite impacts depending on the metric (e.g., more rainfall vs. more extreme heat).
+- Non-technical users interpret maps faster when **colour meaning is explained alongside the data**.
+- A simple, consistent mapping of positive/negative anomalies to colours greatly reduces confusion.

-To help, the tables below list:
+The tables below provide:
 1. **Indices used in this project**
 2. **Suggested anomaly interpretation & colours** – quick visual cue for positive and negative changes
 3. **Suggested absolute colour palettes** – sequential scales for climatologies

-These suggestions aren’t strict rules — feel free to adapt them to your own style guide or plotting library.
+These are **guidelines**, not strict rules — adapt them to your style guide or plotting library.

 ---